peter-ahe-google/testing/README.md

 *pattern*: a list of regular expressions that match file names that are tests.

 *exclude*: a list of regular expressions that exclude files from being included in this suite.

+#### Well Behaved Tests

+The `Dart` suite makes certain assumptions about the tests it runs.

+ * All tests use the same packages configuration file.

+ * An asynchronous test returns a `Future` from its `main`.

+ * Tests manages global state.

+All tests are imported into the same program as individual libraries, which is why they all must use the same `.packages` file.
+The tests aren't concatenated, so they have the lexical scope you'd normally expect from a Dart library.

+Tests are run in order.
+In particular, the test framework will not start the next test until any future returned from the current test's `main` method complete.
+In addition, asynchronous tests are expected to have finished all asynchronous operations when the future returned from their `main` method completes (with or without an error).

+Tests are expected to manage global state (aka static state).
+Simply put: clean up after yourself.
+But if it's simpler to ensure global state is reset before running a test and not clean up afterwards, that's also fine as long as all tests agree on how to manage their shared global state.

 ### Configuring Analyzed Programs